-Bargain acquisition of Serbia copper company by Zijin China9.
-September 2018. / Mining
+Bargain acquisition of Serbia copper company by Zijin China, Mining

 On the last day of August, Aleksandar Antic, the Minister of Mining and Energy in the Government of Serbia, put an end to several months of speculations on which of the three most serious bidders will buy the year-long ailing giant, Mining and Smelting Combine Bor.
 With an investment of 350 million euros for 63 percent share of the plant, the new owner will be the Chinese corporation Zijin Mining.
 Acquiring a large package for a small amount, the Chinese strategic partner has announce investments worth 1.26 billion dollars, Antic said.
 But he has not confirmed yet if the government of Serbia, as the minority partner, will keep the golden share for the management.